JMS logo

 • December 2005

-Delisted the company stock from the First Section of the Osaka Securities Exchange.
+Delisted from the First Section of the Osaka Securities Exchange.

 • September 2006